preetsanjam/Web_Development/HTML/notes.md

 - In HTML, the `<span>` tag is an inline container used when you want to style some particular text or any other content different from other elements.
 The elements wrapped in a `<span>` tag with a class attribute can be given a value for styling.
 - **Default dimensions of a block-level element**: Width and height is only as much as the content within requires.
 - **ID attribute**:
     - It enables us to target exactly one tag in a cluster of tags on a webpage.
-This targetting is maybe for formatting (CSS) or functionality-based (JavaScript) purposes. **It is not a good practice to give the same ID to two elements.**
+This targeting is maybe for formatting (CSS) or functionality-based (JavaScript) purposes. **It is not a good practice to give the same ID to two elements.**
     - The hash or pound symbol (#) is used to access a particular id.
 - **Class attribute**:
     - It is used when we need to group a set of HTML elements into one for targeting them together for a particular formatting (CSS) or functionality (Javascript).
     - The dot or period symbol (.) is used to target a particular class in HTML.
     - An HTML element can belong to multiple classes.
-- The common ansector tag of all HTML tags is the HTML tag.
+- The common ancestor tag of all HTML tags is the HTML tag.